dethcrypto/deth/README.md

 - original source code (sol) awareness (source maps, memory layouts etc.)
 - Web interface (simple block explorer)
 - real debugger (via webinterface or directly in the IDE)

+## Architecture

+Currently it uses forked `ethereumjs-vm` as a virtual machine but we evaluate other designs (like writing our own VM).
+Our state manager and blockchain is entirely in memory, without usage of merkle patricia trees.
+Snapshots are implemented simply as deep copy which makes our snapshot mechanism much more reliable than one used in `Ganache`.